AmyLovesSonic/RosesForAmy/README.md

 WAVES!!
 Hiya! :D

 Welcome to my Profile! before interacting please know that im mostly busy so C+H is welcomed!
 I'm a Huge Amy Kin (and a half Sonic Kin Giggles) Note: if you are a Pedo, Homophile, Racist, Sexist Etc. PLEASE DNI WITH ME!
 I'm a HUGE Sonamy Shipper but i ship others too! (i respect other people's ships as well!
 But most people hate the ships (mostly taiream, sonamy etc.) but thats ok! everyone has their opinions!) i mostly play roblox so feel free to add me anytime you want to play Sonic TD with me! 🌹
 I'm on PT EVERYDAY!
 Dont be afraid to come up and conversate with me!
-I LOVE nice people hehe!
+I LOVE nice people hehe! (any bad people who annoy me/act rude to me WILL be hidden and blocked so watch out! <3)

 I go by She/Her/They/Them and He/Him!